 This document is a summary of the procedural steps and opportunities for public participation when the Commission reviews a proposed temporary siting of a meteorological station, which is regulated under 30 V.S.A. § 246 (referred to as "Section 246").

 This document is a general guide for the public.
-It should not be relied upon for reviewing the applicable statutory and regulatory requirements for such projects.
+It is not a comprehensive list of all the applicable statutory and regulatory requirements for such projects.
 Every project is unique, and this general guide cannot anticipate or explain all issues that may arise in a case.
-For specific guidance, please refer to the applicable statutes, rules, legal precedent, and legal advice.
+For specific guidance, please refer to the applicable statutes, rules, and legal precedent, or seek legal advice.
 Please feel free to contact the Clerk of the Commission if you have questions about the information in this document.
-Up-to date information about specific cases, current deadlines, and more can be accessed anytime via the Commission's website at puc.vermont.gov